The Dance of the Protectors - Part 1

-February begins the foundations : the didactic starting point - our month on Parts Mirroring and the year of navigating relationships
+February begins the foundations : the didactic starting point - our month on Parts Mirroring - part 1 of the Dance of the Protectors - and a crucial aspect in the year of navigating relationships

 Each month this year I’ll begin by laying out a map.
 Whether you come along to our experiential circles or not I’m hoping you’ll bring your curiosity into this didactic blog which offers the framework we will be using as we explore relationships through an Internal Family Systems lens, alongside IFIO, Relational Life Therapy and polyvagal theory.
 Different language, same nervous system reality.